InfiniBrains/mobagen/README.md

 - I love game engine architecture;
 - I don't want to recreate all game engine stuff, I want to glue them all.
 "Life es too short to build a game engine from scratch"
 - I want to have full control of all the processes from code to the delivery;
-- I want a job as a Game Engine Developer.

 ## Follow me!
 Did you like this project?
 Follow me on [social medias](https://linktree.com/tolstenko)